 If you’re in the same boat as me and taking the steps towards becoming more in charge of your finances, here are five things that may be weighing down your bills each month:

-As a millennial who lives in Los Angeles, I can testify that people my age buy coffee almost every single day (or at least multiple times a week).
-And now that it’s pumpkin spice latte season at Starbucks, that number is probably doubling as I type this.
-And cashing in at $4 a cup, that credit card bill adds up fast.
+As a twenty-something who lives in Los Angeles, I can testify that people my age buy coffee literally every single day.
+And now that it’s pumpkin spice season at Starbucks, that number is doubling as I type this.
+Cashing in at $4 a cup, that coffee bill adds up fast.
 Coffee is such an easy thing to make at home before you leave for the day.
 It just takes the commitment of waking up earlier than usual to brew up your to-go cup.

 I am 150% guilty of spending too much money on fancy exercise studios.
-It comes with the territory when you live in the city that has the most boutique exercise studios per square mile *I literally just made that statistic up, but you get the point*.
-At its core, exercise is FREE: you can go for a run, walk your dog, do ten jumping jacks in front of your mirror, the possibilities are endless!
+It comes with the territory when you live in the city that has the most boutique exercise studios per square mile.
 If you’re running low on budget wiggle room, your fitness membership may be something you take off your plate until you’re in a more stable place to afford it.